Mined Diamonds

 -

 Durability: Known for being the hardest natural material, mined diamonds are exceptionally durable and perfect for everyday wear.
 Their resistance to scratches and damage ensures that your bespoke jewellery, whether it’s an engagement ring, wedding band, or heirloom piece, will remain as stunning as the day you first wear it.
-This durability makes them an ideal choice for clients looking for long-lasting, timeless designs.Â
+This durability makes them an ideal choice for clients looking for long-lasting, timeless designs.

 -

-Ethical Sourcing:Â At Durham Rose, we understand the importance of ethical sourcing.
+Ethical Sourcing: At Durham Rose, we understand the importance of ethical sourcing.
 We follow practises to ensure that all our mined diamonds adhere to strict ethical standards, such as the Kimberley Process, which guarantees that the diamonds are sourced responsibly.
 We are committed to offering diamonds that you can wear with pride, knowing they align with your values.

 -

-Design Versatility:Â One of the key advantages of mined diamonds is their versatility in design.
+Design Versatility: One of the key advantages of mined diamonds is their versatility in design.
 Whether you envision a classic solitaire engagement ring or a unique, intricate piece, mined diamonds can enhance any design.
-At Durham Rose, we specialise in working with clients to create bespoke jewellery that reflects your individual style and vision.
+We specialise in working with clients to create bespoke jewellery that reflects your individual style and vision.

 Origin